 La Spezia Centrale is the city’s main station, located in the city center on Piazza Medaglie.
 Several bus lines stop outside the station, and there are regular trains from La Spezia to the Cinque Terre towns nearby.

-Pisa Centrale station is also the city's primary station, located 1.4 miles (2.3 km) from the main attractions of the leaning tower and cathedral.
-There is a luggage storage office at the station if you need to stash your bags while you make a quick trip to see the tower.
+Pisa Centrale station is also the city's primary station, located 1.4 miles (2.3 km) from main attractions, including the leaning tower and cathedral.
+There is a luggage storage office at the station if you need to store your bags while you make a quick trip to see the tower.
 Take the number 1 bus from the station to get to the Campo dei Miracoli.

-Levanto station also includes a bar, toilets and a ticket desk.
+Levanto station also includes a bar, bathrooms, and a ticket desk.

 PLEASE NOTE that the Corniglia train station is at the bottom of a very steep hill, and Corniglia is at the top of the hill.
-Your two options to ascend to Corniglia are steps - there are almost 400 of them - and frequent buses that make the round trip to and from the station.
+Your two options to get to Corniglia are to take the 400 steps to the top of the hill, or to take one of the frequent buses that make the round trip to and from the station.